Humanity Cannot Progress Without Heaps

 Well, Mr. Gates, I beg to differ.
-If you ask me, not only has innovation slowed down, in some areas, its been completely immobilized.
-And its not the technology which has slowed us down – if you ask me, that rocks on even better than ever.
+If you ask me, not only has innovation slowed down, in some areas, it has been completely immobilized.
+And it’s not the technology which has slowed us down – if you ask me, that rocks on even better than ever.
 No, what’s changed is our appetite for innovation.
 We’ve lost the fire in the belly.

 By now you’re probably saying, Chris, what are you talking about?
 Things are moving faster than they have ever moved before – the power of electronic devices has doubled and quadrupled every year or so, and we could never have predicted that we now hold in our hands and pockets roughly the same amount of computing horsepower as supercomputers of old.
 Even something a piece of electronics as minute as the camera on a smartphone has virtually rendered actual cameras obsolete – even digital ones.
 When you can get better resolution from a $500 smartphone than a $1500 Nikon, why wouldn’t you?

 But I digress.
 Sure, those things have progressed.
 But what are we doing with all that firepower in our hands?
 We’re playing flappy bird, and sending snapshots to our friends that disappear in a few seconds.
 Whoa, that’s innovation!

 Back in the olden days, say around before the turn of the last century, can you believe that we didn’t know how to fly?
 That we couldn’t travel enormous distances around the globe in a few hours?
 That we depended on real horses – yep, a one or two horsepower carriage, to get around?
 Around that time there was such a huge spurt of innovation that within a few short decades, we invented the car and the airplane and the jet engine.
 That’s when innovation was truly ripping through the world.
 It all sort of petered out by the end of the sixties, though.

 Since then, innovation in many things slowed to a crawl.
 It wasn’t because the technology didn’t get better and better.